MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 ## Create a service principal

-Let's start by creating a new service principal, this will enable us to access Azure resources.
-Next, we will create a new ARM service connection in Azure DevOps using this service principal to enable us to query our Azure Key Vault from Azure Pipelines.
+Start by creating a new service principal, this will enable you to access Azure resources.
+Next, you will need to create a new ARM service connection in Azure DevOps, then set up a federated credential for you service principal in Azure before verifying and saving your service connection in Azure DevOps.

 1. Navigate to [Azure portal](https://ms.portal.azure.com/).

-1. Open the **Cloud Shell**, and then select **Bash**.
+1. Open the **Cloud Shell** from the menu bar, and then select **Bash**.

 1. Run the following command to create a new service principal: